 Open-class ideology is a part of liberal ideology, which claims that an individual has meaningful opportunity to rise, or fall in social class and social status as a result of personal ability, hard work and individual merit.
-In class ideology system, people are ranked by achieved status, whereas in a closed class society, people are ranked by ascribed status.
+In open class ideology system, people are ranked by achieved status, whereas in a closed class society, people are ranked by ascribed status.
 Open class ideology or concept therefore claims that society's status system is based on achievement and not on ascription.
-Despite open-class ideology, advance toward the success-goal is relatively rare and notably difficult for those armed with little formal education and few economic resources, that is, inequality of condition and inequality of opportunity.
+Despite open class ideology, advance toward the success-goal is relatively rare and notably difficult for those armed with little formal education and few economic resources, that is, inequality of condition and inequality of opportunity.
 The community college has become the institution of higher education which implements the American open class ideology, providing an opportunity for students to learn and advance themselves socially and occupationally.

 The relathionship between aspiration-perceived opportunity disjunction and normlessness transcend class levels but may be specific to a culture which empahsizes an open-class ideology.
-Here it is the cultural interpretation given to aspiration-perceived opportunity disjunction rather than disjunction per se that may be crucial in normlessness. - William A. Rushing - Class, Culture, and Social Structure and Anomie, The American Journal of Sociology, Vol. 76, No. 5 (Mar., 1971).
+Here it is the cultural interpretation given to aspiration-perceived opportunity disjunction rather than disjunction per se that may be crucial in normlessness. - William A. Rushing - Class, Culture, and Social Structure and Anomie.

 By emphasizing the development of small, cohesive learning groups which have norms of communication and support, and which are open to the distribution of authority and the shared responsibility for learning, the interactionist approach addresses both cognitive and affective domains. - Compensatory Education in the Community College: An Interactionist Approach.
 Topical Paper No. 52.
 National Inst. of Education, Washington, DC. - Morrison, James L.